k98kurz/simple-hooks/readme.md

 # after instance: args=(Thing instance, 'test') kwargs={}
 ```

 The `enable_hooks` decorator can also be used with a class itself.
-However, note
-that the hooks for the methods will not be passed the self reference for hooks
-added to instances.

 ```python
 from simple_hooks import enable_hooks